Ubspy/Robotics-Tutorial/exercises/exercise-4/README.md

 ## Rules
 * You must use an array
+* You can assume every word will have a different length, no need to account for if there's two or more shortest words or longest words

 ## Examples
 Your output doesn't need to look exactly like mine, but it should be somewhat similar: